 Speaking of videos, this is one area where Tidal really shines.
 With over 250,000 music videos, live concert recordings, and special shows like In Praise of Prince, Rough Draft, and Fresh Cuts, it’s worth downloading the Tidal app to a video device like Apple TV or Android TV so you can experience these videos on the big screen.

 MyMix is Tidal’s answer to Spotify’s recommendation algorithm.
-After a few days of observing what you like to listen to, Tidal will build up to six MyMix playlists that pull from your most heavily played artists and tracks, while integrating recommended new songs from matching genres.
-If you tend to be a devotee of a single genre, you may only get one of these MyMix lists, but if your tastes are varied you’ll get more, giving you the chance to stick with a type of music while still being exposed to new tracks.
+After a few days of observing your music preferences, Tidal will build up to six MyMix playlists.
+The playlists pull from your most heavily represented artists and tracks.
+At the same time, MyMix integrates recommended new songs from matching genres.
+If you tend to be a devotee of a single genre, you may only get one of these MyMix lists.
+But if your tastes are varied, you’ll get more.
+MyMix likes to give you the chance to stick with a type of music while still experiencing new — and potentially catchy — tracks.

-Tidal is just one in a long list of available streaming services, and there are plenty of arguments for choosing others when it comes to playlists, interface, etc. That said, if you’re looking for higher-quality streaming, or just something different than the norm, you may want to give Tidal a shot.
+Though Tidal is just one in a long list of available streaming services, it has several handy and unique features that we love.
+Sure, there are plenty of arguments for choosing other apps or platforms when it comes to playlists, interfaces, etc. That said, if you’re looking for higher-quality streaming, or just something different than the norm, you may want to give Tidal a shot.
+After all, becoming more immersed in the listening experience is sort of what music is all about — and Tidal takes this very seriously.
+Plus, the streaming service is always improving and competing with others on the market, so you can expect continual updates and even more perks.

 - The best music apps for iOS and Android